lukasturcani/stk/readme.rst

 ========

-``stk`` is a Python library which allows the construction, manipulation, property calculation and automatic design of molecules.
+``stk`` is a Python library which allows the construction, manipulation, and automatic design of molecules.

 Installation
 ============